 SCOTUSblog is devoted to comprehensively covering the U.S. Supreme Court without bias and according to the highest journalistic and legal ethical standards.
-The blog is provided as a public service and is sponsored by Bloomberg Law.
+The blog is provided as a public service.

 Tom Goldstein and Amy Howe, husband and wife, founded the blog in 2002.
 Reporter Lyle Denniston joined a few years later.
 Other permanent and part-time staff members have joined over time.
-Significant contributions have come from other lawyers at Tom and Amy’s law firm, as well as their students at Stanford and Harvard Law Schools.
+Significant contributions have come from other lawyers at Tom’s law firm (where Amy was formerly a partner as well), as well as their students at Stanford and Harvard Law Schools.
 Now more than twenty people work on or write for the blog.

 The blog generally reports on every merits case before the Court at least three times: prior to argument; after argument; and after the decision.
 In certain cases, we invite the advocates to record summaries of their arguments for podcasts.
 The blog notes all of the non-pauper cert. petitions that seek to raise a legal question which in Tom’s view may interest the Justices; Lyle gives additional coverage to particularly significant petitions.
 For the merits cases and the petitions we cover, we provide access to all the briefs.